 As part of the project proposal, you will be asked to choose between a wall display or a tabletop display for your work.
 Below are photo examples of each.

-- Library Literacy: An Information Literacy Award will be presented by the PSU Mont Alto Library.
+- Excellence in Information Literacy: An Information Literacy Award will be presented by the PSU Mont Alto Library.
 More information about the Information Literacy Award is available online.
 Research posters will be considered for this award and will be evaluated by members of the Library staff to determine recipients for this year’s award.

 - Sustainability: In the online proposal form, students will be asked to connect their project to at least one of the 17 United Nations' Sustainable Development Goals.
 The Sustainability Committee will review proposals and determine recipients to receive this year’s award.